-Our Procurement Strategy specifies that tenders for our catering supplier have a 15% weighting applied to sustainability criteria and awards marks for 4 key sustainability accreditations.
+Our Catering Policy sets targets for all our key sustainability objectives and our Procurement Strategy specifies that tenders for our catering supplier have a 15% weighting applied to sustainability criteria and awards marks for 4 key sustainability accreditations.

 We are proud of our partnership with pioneering caterers, BaxterStorey, who have sustainability integrated across their business model as well as dedicated staff training.